Smoac/openbis-fork/docs/user-documentation/advance-features/openbis-data-modelling.md

 ![image info](img/sample-vials.png)

-2. One Experimental step is written following a protocol stored in the Inventory, on a sample stored in the inventory, using a given equipment.
+2. One Experimental step is performed following a protocol stored in the inventory, on a sample stored in the inventory, using a given equipment.
 The protocol, the sample and the equipment are the parents of the Experimental step

 ![image info](img/exp-step-parents.png)